 Although homeschooling in South Africa is legal there may still be some confusion and concerns for parents who are interested in homeschooling their children.
 The Pestalozzi Trust is the national legal defence fund for home education and provide specific information regarding the law in South Africa w.r.t. home education.
 They are doing continuous research and it is very beneficial to attend at least one of their information days they have on a regular basis.
 They can also be invited for an information session to your area.
 It is valuable to read the following articles/booklets available on their website, or just download it here :

 They can be contacted in Pretoria on tel.
 012 3301337 - Bouwe van der Eems and Karin van Oostrum.

 A useful website on South African homeschooling with general information is South African Association for homeschoolers

-The well-known curriculum providers in SA include the following : (please do not go to the following providers before you have worked through the 7-step process to improve your homeschool An eclectic approach is recommended)
+Some well-known curriculum providers in SA include the following: (please do NOT go to the following providers before you have worked through the 7-step process to improve your homeschool An eclectic approach is recommended)

-For providers of a formal Textbook (school at home) approach (which I do NOT recommend in the early years) :
+For providers in SA, of a formal Textbook (school at home) approach (which I do NOT recommend in the early years) :

 For providers of Unit Studies approach materials (KONOS) and other high quality resources including some subjects supplied individually visit :